 Independent production houses making BBC commissioned programmes can access many of the same services offered to BBC staff.
-All customers will need a valid BBC charge code to use the services of BBC Archives.
-Please refer to the Independent Production User Guide for more information.
+All customers will need a valid BBC charge code to use BBC Archives' services.
+Please refer to the Independent Production User Guide and the FAQ for Independent companies more information.

 Music Research: Independent content producers can also access the classical and specialist music holdings.
-To gain access to this, please ring 0208 00 82288 or email BBC Archives' Research and Orders team
+To gain access to this, please ring 0208 00 82288 or email the BBC Archives' Music Library team

 The Unit provides research and advice on pronunciation.
 When making enquiries, users are asked to provide details of the BBC network, programme, the deadline and any relevant contextual information.
-Please refer to the Text Spelling Guide.
+Please refer to the BBC Text Spelling Guide

 The Photo Library

 The Photo Library licences BBC copyright images for use in the media.
 If you are producing a programme for the BBC and have a valid charge code you can access the Photo Library service without the need to pay licence fees for images.

 If you are working on a non-BBC commission or are wishing to relicense images for use beyond the BBC, reproduction fees will be applicable.
 The Photo Library sales website is now available and reproduction fees will be charged at the point of downloading hi-res images.
 You can contact the Photo library by phone on 0208 00 82288 or email.

 Intake deal with the delivery of programme material into the Archive and confirmation of programme histories.
 Production Intake makes the BBC's production records available for BBC content producers to meet business, charter and legal requirements.

 For all P as Cs, P as Bs, scripts and billing information for programmes transmitted on or after 1st January 1980, please complete the Production Intake Enquiry Form and return by email.